aws-quickstart/cdk-eks-blueprints/docs/argo.md

 argocd login <name of your load balancer>
 ```

 It will then prompt you for a username and password.
 The username will be `admin`.
+The password will be the output of running the command above.